Criminal Procedure Rules

 Where the parties realistically expect to have completed their preparation for the PCMH in less time than that then the magistrates' court should order it to be held earlier.
 But it will not normally be appropriate to order that the PCMH be held on a date before the expiry of at least 4 weeks from the date on which the prosecutor expects to serve the prosecution case papers, to allow the defence a proper opportunity to consider them.

-To order that a PCMH be held before the parties have had a reasonable opportunity to complete their preparation in accordance with the Criminal Procedure Rules risks compromising the effectiveness of this most important pre-trial hearing and risks wasting their time and that of the court.
+To order that a PCMH be held before the parties have had a reasonable opportunity to complete their preparation in accordance with the CrimPR risks compromising the effectiveness of this most important pre-trial hearing and risks wasting their time and that of the court.

-The Attorney General's Regulations Crime and Disorder Act 1999 (Service of Prosecution Evidence) Regulations 2000 set out the default period for the service Prosecution papers and a draft indictment which is:
+The Attorney General's Crime and Disorder Act 1999 (Service of Prosecution Evidence) Regulations 2000 set out the default period for the service of copies of the documents containing the evidence and a draft indictment which is:

 - within 50 days of the date of sending where a defendant is in custody; and